mjknj18/Stock-Market-Trend-Analysis/README.md

 6. Calculate overall year-end stock volume.
 7. Determine stocks with greatest annual percent increase and decrease.
 8. Determine stock with greatest overall volume at year's end.
-9. Repeat process for remaining years of stock market data.
+9. Repeat process for each remaining year of stock market data.

 ## Results